derstolz/saltstack-monitor/README.md

 This project is based on the saltstack automation framework.
 See https://www.saltstack.com/ for more info.

 Saltstack WebMonitor is used for the three purposes:
 <br/>1.
-Communicate with a WebMonitorMinion and ask him to collect information about web server's logs.
+Communicate with a minion and ask him to collect information about web server's logs.
 <br/>2.
 Receive this information, analyze it and print a report about suspicious traffic received by the web server.
 <br/>3.
 According to the printed report, push generated iptables drop statements to the minion.